How To Measure Website Traffic With Google Analytics 4

 Referral Traffic

 In Google Analytics, referral traffic measures the visits to your site from links that appear on other websites.
-Because a “referral” is considered a recommendation from another site, strong referral traffic can be an indicator of how Google perceives the credibility of your website.
+Because a “referral” is considered a recommendation from another site, strong referral traffic can be an indicator of how credible Google perceives your website to be.
 Referral traffic can have a direct impact on your search rankings.
-The hyperlinks that refer this kind of traffic to your site are also known as backlinks and are an essential ingredient of any SEO campaign.
+The hyperlinks that refer this kind of traffic to your site are also known as backlinks and are an essential ingredient of any SEO campaign

 Organic Social Traffic